 The amassed cabinets represent the complete collection of founder John Weeks, and together with a slew of tech volunteers, he operates a non-profit organisation that aims to show young people that games don’t just appear on a screen, but can have a physical presence too.
-And of course, for those people who remember growing up with pinball, the facility is a great way to reignite their passion for pinball and arcade video games.
+And of course, for those people who remember growing up with arcades, the facility is a great way to reignite their passion for pinball and video games.

 Now having heard about this place, I made a promise to myself that should an opportunity arise, I’d make the trip over to California to check it out.
 Only a handful of events take place each year at the Museum of Pinball, one being Arcade Expo.
 Now in its fourth year, the expo runs across three days, with all ticket sales going towards the upkeep and maintenance of the museum itself.
-What better opportunity to not only contribute to this great charitable organisation, but to also get your hands on a large chunk of arcade releases dating right back through the last few decades?
+What better opportunity to not only contribute to this great charitable organisation, but to also to get hands-on with a large chunk of arcade releases dating right back through the last few decades?

 This years event took place between 16-18 March, and the dates coincided with a trip I was planning to California, so I had no excuse not to stop by!
 Arriving in the town of Banning, I was immediately taken by the incredible views – the town is surrounded by hills – you really feel a million miles from the bustle of LA, which is just an hour’s drive away.